2020 Nashville tornado outbreak: Nashville–Mount Juliet–Lebanon–Gordonsville, Tennessee

-Putnam County–Cookeville, Tennessee
+Baxter–Cookeville, Tennessee

 The supercell responsible for producing the Nashville tornado ascended the Highland Rim and produced another tornado northwest of Baxter in Putnam County at 1:48 a.m.
 CST (07:48 UTC) on March 3.
 The tornado touched down along the north side of U.S. 70N and moved due east, producing EF0 damage to trees, outbuildings, and homes as it approached Highway 56 near Baxter.
 The tornado reached EF1 intensity as it crossed Highway 56 and moved through a residential subdivision.
 It caused minor to moderate roof damage to numerous homes and destroyed an outbuilding.
 The tornado intensified to EF2 strength as it crossed Prosperity Drive, tearing the roof and exterior walls off a home.
 Entering the community of Double Springs, the tornado heavily damaged or destroyed numerous homes and a garage structure at EF2 to EF3 strength, before cutting a narrow swath of intense damage across Bloomington Road, Clemmons Road, and Charlton Square.
 As the tornado crossed Charlton Square in the eastern part of the Eller Plantation subdivision, two homes were swept away.
 These homes were built on block foundations, but were fairly well-anchored, earning an EF4 rating.
 Numerous other nearby homes in the subdivision were also damaged or destroyed.
 Maintaining EF4 strength along a 0.8 mi swath, the tornado crossed Plunk Whitson Road and moved eastward through more residential areas.

 Catastrophic damage occurred in this area as entire portions of neighborhoods were completely flattened.
 Numerous fatalities occurred as at least 17 well-anchored block-foundation homes were leveled or swept away along Hensley Drive and North McBroom Chapel Road.
 Vehicles were thrown and severely damaged, and numerous trees were denuded and partially debarked in this area.
 Homes farther away from the center of the damage path sustained loss of roofs and exterior walls.

 Continuing eastward, the tornado continued to produce EF4 damage as it leveled a large apartment building along the north side of U.S. 70N.
 Just east of this point, additional EF4 damage occurred in the Echo Valley subdivision, where many homes were leveled or swept away.
 The tornado continued along U.S. 70N, weakening to high-end EF3 strength as it flattened the Echo Valley Market, a local convenience store.
 EF3-strength damage continued as it impacted residential areas within the vicinity of South Drive and Locust Grove Road, damaging or destroying multiple homes.
-A few poorly-anchored homes were leveled or swept from their foundations along this segment of the path, while a small apartment building, a metal structure, and outbuildings also sustained significant damage.
+A few poorly anchored homes were leveled or swept from their foundations along this segment of the path, while a small apartment building, a metal structure, and outbuildings also sustained significant damage.
 Several metal storage unit buildings were destroyed in this area as well.